i212498/Beowulf-Cluster-Using-Docker/README.md

 - Persistent storage for the cluster is managed by a storage directory created on the desktop.
 - Docker image utilized:  [`mpiclone`](https://hub.docker.com/r/i212498/mpiclone), available on Docker Hub.

+## Note
+- Make sure to replace username with your current username in the `makeclusters.sh` file.

 ## Usage

 1. **Clone the Repository:**